Our PLUS stands for all the various elements of our diverse community, including Lesbian, Bi, Trans, Queer, Intersex and Asexual

 Jet De La Isla is a pivotal leader and communicator within Puerto Vallarta's LGBTQ+ community.
 As the Board of Director & Communications Chair at the Vallarta Gay + Community Center, Jet actively enhances health service accessibility and champions inclusivity.
 His entrepreneurial spirit is evident in his management of a private boat tour company and a gay youth hostel, reflecting his dedication to adventure and community welfare.
 Jet's passions extend to nature exploration and caring for his beloved cats, illustrating his multifaceted commitment to community and personal well-being.

-Poncho Davalos has over 12 years of experience in real estate and has resided in Puerto Vallarta since 2009.
+Poncho Davalos has over 12 years of experience in real estate and has lived in Puerto Vallarta since 2009.
 He was born and raised in Monterrey, Mexico.
-“Our community has grown so much since I arrived in 2009 and so many newcomers have brought energy and interest in establishing a community center,” Poncho said.
-“I see big opportunities to harness this energy to improve our community's physical and mental health, as well as to empower and help those in need.
-Puerto Vallarta has given a lot to me and it’s my time to give back to the community.”
-Poncho is the first of two new Adjunct Board members to broaden community representation.
+“Our community has grown a lot since I arrived in 2009, and many newcomers have brought energy and interest in establishing a community center,” Poncho said.
+“I see great opportunities to harness that energy to improve our community’s physical and mental health, as well as to empower and support those in need.
+Puerto Vallarta has given me so much, and now it’s my turn to give something back to the community.”

 Luis Villavicencio is a renowned Mexican entrepreneur and LGBTQ+ advocate, bringing both a visionary business mind and a generous heart to the VGCC.
-He is the CEO of Red Companies, a leading digital marketing and tech engagement Drm in Latin and tech engagement Drm in Latin America, and the founder of PrideMx, a platform empowering Mexico’s LGBTQ+ community through visibility, education, and cultural celebration.
+He is the CEO of Red Companies, a leading digital marketing and tech engagement firm in Latin America, and the founder of PrideMx, a platform empowering Mexico’s LGBTQ+ community through visibility, education, and cultural celebration.
 Luis has led a successful career in technology-driven platforms, and his innovative approach will help elevate the Center into a world-class community resource—not only physically, but also in the digital space, expanding our reach, accessibility, and impact.
+“Being part of the Vallarta Gay+ Community Center is more than just an honor—it’s a personal mission,” said Villavicencio.
+“I believe in building spaces where every member of our community feels seen, valued, and supported.”

 Services